ravendb/bootcamp/src/Unit-1/lesson2/README.md

 ## Understanding the concept of `Unique Identifiers`
 As you probably noted, there is no need to inform the source collection when loading a document.
-It is possible because, as you learned in the lesson 1, the collection in RavenDB is just a "virtual" thing.
+It is possible because, as you learned in the [Lesson 1](../lesson1/README.md), the collection in RavenDB is just a "virtual" thing.

 To load a document you just need to specify his key, also called document Id.
 Any